-Since piccolo is so widely accepted, there are plenty of options for the student, intermediate and professional piccolo players.
-This isn't only true of individual instruments but also of solo piccolo makers and larger brands.
+Since piccolo is so widely accepted, there are plenty of options for student, intermediate and professional piccolo players.
+This isn't only true of individual instruments but also solo piccolo makers and larger brands.

-Of course, the brand is far from the most important aspect of a piccolo, though it's still worth considering for general knowledge and judgement.
+Of course, the brand is far from the most important aspect of a piccolo, though it's still worth considering for general knowledge and judgment.
 In this article, I’ll share my take on the top piccolo brands.

 Though obviously subjective and prone to biases, I’ve done my best to list these brands based on the following metrics (in no particular order):